An Expat’s Overview for Starting a Business in Thailand

 To open a company in Thailand, you mainly have two options:

-- Find a Thai partner and open a normal limited company.
-With this option, you have more options of doing a business but you cannot hold more than 49% of the company shares
+• First option, find a Thai partner and open a normal limited company.
+With this option, you have more options of doing a business, but you cannot hold more than 49% of the company shares

 Although opening a company requires a lot of steps and paperwork, it’s possible to do it on your own.
 Whether you choose to, or using legal assistance, it is worth doing things the right way to avoid further hassle down the line.